gustvomartins/design-publications-scraper/README.md

 ## Licença

-Este projeto está sob a licença MIT - veja o arquivo LICENSE para mais detalhes.
+Este projeto está sob a licença MIT.

----

-Agora você pode copiar e salvar esse conteúdo como um arquivo `.md`.
-Se precisar de mais alguma alteração ou adição, me avise!